 Preparing to make an authorized API call

-After you obtain the client email address and private key from the Developers Console, complete the following steps:
+After you obtain the client email address and private key from the API Console, complete the following steps:

 Clientobject from the service account's credentials and the scopes your application needs access to.
 For example: